 "International Incidents and White Beans, Not to Mention a Duck" published May 17, 2017 in the Flash Special May 2017 17.5 issue of Blue Fifth Review's Blue Five Notebook Series.

-"All I Wanted Was Coffee, but Van Gogh Had to Play His Little Game" has been accepted for Jellyfish Review.
-Should run July 22, or perhaps earlier.
+"All I Wanted Was Coffee, but Van Gogh Had to Play His Little Game" published June 23, 2017 at Jellyfish Review.

 "90% of All Sourdough Turtles Break Apart in the Water on Their Very First Trip to the Sea" published February 15, 2017 in True Truth Serum Vol. 1 from Truth Serum Press.
 Also as Kindle, Kobo, ePub, NOOKBook, and iBook.